solmos/sr-reading-group/README.md

 Before the meeting everyone should:

-1. Watch the two assigned lectures.
+1. Read the assigned book chapter.

-2. Read the assigned book chapters.
+2. Do the assigned homework problems (if any).

-3. Do the homework problems.
+You may also consider watching the corresponding lectures for clarification or reinforcement.
+Note that the lectures may cover topics which may span more than one chapter.

 The solutions to the excercises can be uploaded to this repo's [homework]() folder as an R script or an R Markdown document, so that people can see each other's approaches.